-A. Once all exhibitors have entered the arena, the class will begin.
+- A. Once all exhibitors have entered the arena, the class will begin.
 Each exhibitor will complete an individual workout.
 Each exhibitor should be inspected individually.
 Further interaction between the judge and exhibitors is encouraged.
-The extent of interaction is left up to each judge and the ability of the exhibitor.

-B. Handler(s) will stand quietly by their exhibitor in the line up unless their assistance is required and/or requested by the judge or ring steward.

-C. All exhibitors will remain in the arena until the judges results are called and the awards have been presented.

-D. Equipment and attire - Class can be ridden English or Western but must be one way or the other.
-There will be no mixing of attire or equipment.

-F. The following points have equal consideration in judging the class:

-1) Rider's balance

-2) Rider's seat

-3) Use of aids

-4) Ability to follow directions

-5) Ring etiquette and safety

-6) Sportsmanlike conduct

-7) Results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them.

-E. Class procedure and scoring - This class will be judged on the performance of the horse and rider while maneuvering five obstacles.
+The extent of interaction is left up to each judge and the ability of the exhibitor. - B. Handler(s) will stand quietly by their exhibitor in the line up unless their assistance is required and/or requested by the judge or ring steward. - C. All exhibitors will remain in the arena until the judges results are called and the awards have been presented. - D. Equipment and attire Class can be ridden English or Western but must be one way or the other.
+There will be no mixing of attire or equipment. - E. The following points have equal consideration in judging the class: - 1) Rider's balance - 2) Rider's seat - 3) Use of aids - 4) Ability to follow directions - 5) Ring etiquette and safety - 6) Sportsmanlike conduct - 7) Results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them. - F. Class procedure and scoring This class will be judged on the performance of the horse and rider while maneuvering five obstacles.
 Riders are to work individually.
 There will be no rail work.
 Judges will assign a point value to each obstacle and points will be added to or subtracted from this score based on the horse and rider's performance over that obstacle.
-An obstacle missed, refused or taken out of order will result in a score of zero for that obstacle but will not disqualify entry.
+An obstacle missed, refused or taken out of order will result in a score of zero for that obstacle but will not disqualify entry. - G. Course Show management/judges must select an appropriate CHP Walk/ Trot/Lope Trail pattern.
+It is recommended that the Novice Youth or Novice Amateur Trail pattern be used.

-F. Course - Safety of riders should be the first consideration in setting up the course.
-The course should be attractive with readily recognized obstacles.
-This pattern is mandatory and show management is encouraged to post the pattern at least 3 hours ahead of class time.

-UNASSISTED W/T/L TRAIL PATTERN 1

-- 8. Walk to place in lineup.

-2.Weave cones at the trot 3.
-Continue trot over logs to L 4.Walkthru L 5.Walk over bridge 6.
-Trot to chute, stop or break to a walk, walk into chute, backout

-7. Take a canter or lope on the left lead to the cone.
-Stop at cone and walk back to line up.